simonmichael/hledger/hledger/hledger.m4.md

 m4_dnl Scripts/programs in other languages can't do this, but they can use hledger's m4_dnl command-line interface, or output formats like CSV or JSON.

-You can run add-on commands using hledger, much like built-in commands.
-Eg `hledger ui --watch`.
+You can run add-on commands directly: `hledger-ui --watch`.

+Or you can run them with hledger, like built-in commands: `hledger ui --watch`.
+In this case hledger's config file will be used, so you can set custom options for the addon there.
-(Before hledger 1.50, an `--` argument was needed before addon-specific options; this is no longer needed.)
+(Before hledger 1.50, an `--` argument was needed before addon options, but not any more.)
-You can also run add-ons directly: `hledger-ui --watch`.

 # Options